Durganshu/PDE_SOLVER/README.md

 In this project we are trying to obtain the steady state solution of the 2D Heat Equation by solving  $`\nabla^2 T`$ =0.

 # General Comments
-- No external library required
+- No external C++ library required
-- Python 3 required for visualization
+- Matplotlib module in Python 3 required for visualization of the computed results.

+# Installing Python 3 and Matplotlib in Linux

+`sudo apt update`

+`sudo apt install python3.8`

+`pip install matplotlib`

 # Problem Formulation
 - Consider a square plate with length: L=1m and height: H=1m.